nevrome/mobest/docs/advanced.md

 mobest::fold_probabilities_per_group(search_product, dependent_setting_id, kernel_setting_id)
 ```

-### Temporal resampling as permutation application
+### Temporal resampling as a permutation application

 The introduction of `mobest::locate_multi()` above has been abstract and devoid of any hint to the great power that comes with its permutation machinery.
 Here we want to show one application that is very relevant for archeogenetic and macro-archaeological applications of mobest: Temporal resampling.